Enable SiteLock TrueShield and TrueSpeed

 - If your site has SSL and you have SiteLock Trueshield Professional or higher, click Step 1 to allow SiteLock to detect your site’s SSL.
 If you have done this, SiteLock will provide you with a TXT record to apply in cPanel.
 Once you have added the TXT record in cPanel, it may take up to 24 hours for SiteLock to add the site to their SSL.
-If for any reason this step has not completed within 24 hours, please contact SiteLock or HostGator to address the issue.
+If, for any reason, this step has not completed within 24 hours, please contact HostGator to address the issue.

 - You will then be presented with 3 steps.
 If you have not upgraded TrueShield to include SSL, click Step 2.
 Step 1 will not be covered in this tutorial.

-- SiteLock will provide you with DNS records to apply in cPanel in step 2.
+- SiteLock will provide you with DNS records to Remove and to Add in cPanel in Step 3.

 Step 3: Update Your Website DNS

 To update the DNS records for your domain:

 - Click the Advanced DNS Zone Editor icon.

 - If you have multiple domains installed, select the applicable domain from the drop-down menu.